tgeek77/tor-fied-lamp/README.md

 #### Special thanks to [cmehay](https://github.com/cmehay/docker-tor-hidden-service) for their projects which allowed me to build this one.

 ### About the scripts:

 docker-compose.yml calls on three image:

-*tor
-*db
-*apache
+* tor
+* db
+* apache

+tor is the [cmehay's](https://github.com/cmehay/docker-tor-hidden-service) docker images which published the lamp stack as a .onion website. db uses the official mariadb image from http://hub.docker.com apache is my own image that is build but the attached dockerfile.

+Dockerfile uses ubuntu:latest and installs a list of packages including apache2, php, and some standard dependancies.
+The list of packages can be changed or added to as needed for your own personal needs.

 #### Variables

-Volumes: By default, docker-compose will create a ~/.keys directory with the hostname and private key.
-You can change the local directory whatevery you want
+Volumes: In the tor section, docker-compose will create a ~/.keys directory with the hostname and private key.
+In the apache section, it create ~/www which links to /var/www/html in the apache container.
+You can change these local directory whatever you want.

-Passwords: Change the mysql root and user passwords to something other than the default passwords.
-Make sure that MYSQL_PASSWORD and WORDPRESS_DB_PASSWORD are the same password as they are referring to the same thing.
+Passwords: **Change all passwords to something other than the default passwords!** I included a basic starter database in the configuration to ease in setting up something like wordpress or whatever.

 #### Build & Run!